Skip to main Skip to sidebar

 • San Francisco

-I am an illustrator, screenwriter, and art director.
+I am an illustrator, screenwriter, and artistic director.

-During lockdown, I acquired a taste for long bike rides while also becoming involved with people committed to life transitions and environmental initiatives.
-This led to further reflection on questions of decision-making, “radicality,” belief…
+During the lockdown, I developed a taste for long bike trips and also became closer to people engaged in life transitions and ecological initiatives.
+I reflected on decision-making, “radicality,” and belief…

-Out of this came my desire to create an illustrated book exploring the ecological transition, and individual action as a driver for global change.
-To complete this task, I have decided quite literally to get moving, aiming to use movement as a concrete method of experimentation to broaden my thought process.
-I am convinced that encounters have the power to change us, sometimes more so than theoretical knowledge.
-Drawing is an excellent way to step back and observe, then transmit.
+I therefore have the desire to create an illustrated book questioning ecological transition and individual action as levers for global change.
+For this, I decided to put myself in motion, as a concrete means of experimentation to open my thinking.
+I am convinced that it is the encounters that change us, sometimes more than theoretical knowledge.
+Drawing is an excellent way to step back, observe, and then transmit.

-In 2022, I saw a report about a woman who had stayed up a giant redwood tree for 738 days.
-She wanted to save the forest – and she succeeded.
-A question plagued me for days after that.
-When is the tipping point?
-At what point do we decide to climb up a tree and refuse to come down under any circumstances?
-How can we stay certain that our action will have an impact?
-Does being a woman change anything in this fight?
-If we commit ourselves physically to it, does this mean we are stronger?
-This line of questioning is my starting point.
+In 2022, I discovered a report about a woman who had climbed to the top of a giant sequoia for 738 days.
+She wanted to save the forest, and she succeeded.
+One question haunted me for days: What is the tipping point?
+When do you climb a tree and refuse to come down for any reason?
+How do you maintain the certainty that your choice and action will have an impact?
+Does being a woman change anything in this battle?
+Is physically engaging more powerful?
+That’s where my journey began.

 In partnership with